Are you ready to get your kitchen sparkling clean?

 Wipe Down Your Cabinets

 Wipe down your cabinets with soap and water, vinegar and water, or a mild cleaner.
 If you’re using something new, BE SURE TO DO A SPOT TEST.
-I didn’t spot test once, and the cleaner I used stripped the stain off my cabinet.
+I didn’t spot-test once, and the cleaner I used stripped the stain from my cabinet.

 Clean the Outside of Your Appliances

-If you have black or white appliances, use your favorite multipurpose cleaner to give them a good wipe down.
-Scrub any stuck-on food off of the appliances.
+If you have black or white appliances, use your favorite multipurpose cleaner to give them a thorough wipe-down.
+Scrub any stuck-on food off the appliances.

 If you have stainless steel appliances, use a stainless-steel cleaner.
-This is the one I use.
+Although Mrs. Meyers also works on stainless steel.

 Wipe Down Your Trash Can